 AMN Healthcare was founded in 1985 and is currently the largest healthcare staffing firm in the U.S. Based in San Diego, California, AMN Healthcare provides temporary staffing for travel nurses; physicians; and allied health, urgent care, and retail clinic professionals across all 50 states.
 AMN Healthcare is our top pick for healthcare staffing because of its talent quality, commitment to excellence, and stellar client feedback.

 AMN Healthcare staffs some of the most prominent hospitals and medical centers in the country, including NYU Medical Center and Yale-New Haven Hospital.
 Candidates are rigorously pre-screened thanks to skillset evaluations, reference checks, and background checks at no extra cost to the client.
 Clients have raved about AMN’s quality candidates and recruiting expertise.
 One client estimated the agency has saved them over $200,000.
 To get a free customized quote, contact the agency directly.

 Best for Creative and Marketing Staffing: Aquent

-Aquent was founded by Harvard graduates in 1985 as MacTemps, an agency specializing in creative talent well-versed with the Mac Operating System.
-Today, the Boston-based agency recruits talent in 26 major U.S. cities (from New York to Boise) and five countries for Fortune 500 clients like Apple, Disney, and Levi’s.
+Aquent was founded by Harvard graduates in 1985, which became MacTemps, an agency specializing in creative talent well-versed with the Mac Operating System.
+Today, the Boston-based agency recruits talent in 26 major U.S. cities (from New York to Boise) and seven countries for Fortune 500 clients like Apple, Disney, and Levi’s.
 Aquent recruits across 17 different industries, including advertising, beauty, fashion, financial services, healthcare, publishing, technology, and hospitality.

 Aquent stood out as the top choice because of its large U.S. and global presence, impressive client roster, innovative client services and guarantee, and exceptional creative talent.